02 - Fundamentals fo Queuing Theory - OMT

 Centralized queue diagram - 02 - Fundamentals fo Queuing Theory - OMT 2024-10-26 12.22.01.excalidraw.png

-The centralized queue, if well managed, can maximize the capacity and efficiency of the system.
+The centralised queue, if well managed, can maximize the capacity and efficiency of the system.
 In fact, in this case, no server will ever be idle, while there are other servers working.

 In these kind of systems, it is important to implement adequate information system that assigns customers to servers at due time.
 This needs to ensure that there is no idle server at any time.